 - 1. Detailed bottom-up data for point sources covers approximately 2/3 of the total annual fuel combustion collected from the Emission Trading Registry and YLVA database (Tables 2.2-2.8) - 2.
 Aggregate sectoral (sub-sectoral) data for other sources, such as small combustion, partly energy industries, residential and others, covers approximately the rest 1/6 of the total fuel combustion.
 This data is based on the national Energy Statistics, data in the CRF energy tables12 by fuels, and on the energy balance difference.
-Currently, the energy balance difference is allocated under NFR 1.A.5.a.
+Currently, the energy balance difference is allocated under NFR 1.A.5.a (apart from peat which is allocated under 1.A.1.a).